 Practicing Gratitude in Marriage

-When we get into a healthy marriage, our spouses hopefully help us feel love, safety, and a desire to challenge ourselves to be a better person.
+When we get into a healthy marriage, our spouses hopefully help us feel love, connection, safety, and a desire to challenge ourselves to be the best version of ourselves.
 Just like we need to add more wood to a fire to keep the flames burning, a marriage needs a steady stream of genuine gratitude to keep the connection going strong.

 Sure, you can plan to have date nights, and plan romantic surprises.
 But for many marriages, especially those with children, the little moments of gratitude and connection can be lost in the hustle and bustle of daily life.
 For most married couples we see in therapy, the disconnect happens gradually over time, making it almost imperceptible.
 Past conversations of appreciation, gratitude, and affection may have been slowly replaced by endless task lists, appointments, and work obligations.
 In fact, after some time, couples may need to get to know their inner worlds all over again.